Rose Hill, IL Demographics

 A map of Rose Hill's Population by Race

-Of the 1,466 places in Illinois, Rose Hill is the 1381st most populous.
+Rose Hill is ranked the 1396th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Rose Hill was ranked the 1381st most populous place in the 2020 Census.

 Rose Hill's White Population